 How EmailOctopus can help you prepare for the upcoming General Data Protection Regulation changes

 The GDPR (General Data Protection Regulation) comes into force on 25th May 2018.
-The GDPR legislation is designed to give EU citizens more control over their data and to unify the regulations across the EU for how that data is processed.
-The legislation applies to all businesses operating in the EU and to all businesses (irrespective of location) who handle personal data on EU citizens.
+The GDPR legislation is designed to give people in the EU more control over their data and to unify the regulations across the EU for how that data is processed.
+The legislation applies to all businesses operating in the EU and to all businesses (irrespective of location) who handle personal data belonging to those in the EU.
 EmailOctopus will be fully compliant with the regulation by 25th May 2018 and we're here to help you comply too.